Chapter 9 – Hiring and Appointments

 1. Includes driver's license when required for completion of duties.
 Verification can be completed through Risk Management.

-2. Degree Verify is an electronic service sponsored by the National Student Clearinghouse that provides verification of higher education degrees.
-The Clearinghouse is a non-profit corporation, established in 1993, with an original mission to assist schools in their obligations to report student enrollment status.
+2. The National Student Clearinghouse is a non-profit corporation, established in 1993, with an original mission to assist schools in their obligations to report student enrollment status.
 It has expanded its mission to degree verification.
 Verification can be completed at their website 24 hours per day/7 days per week.
 Typically, the response is immediate.
 However, if a degree pre-dates a participating school's electronic records, the response will typically take up to 24 hours.

 9.3 Criminal Background Check at Point of Hire